-In April 2011 a new public duty was been introduced, meaning that the public sector has to proactively consider the needs of their LGBT staff and service users and make sure that no part of their service is discriminatory.
+In April 2011 a new public duty was introduced, meaning the public sector must proactively consider the needs of LGBT staff and service users and make sure that no part of their service is discriminatory.
 To provide the right services, it is necessary to understand the requirements of service users, so that inclusive and efficient services can be designed.

 Stonewall Scotland has produced a number of guides and resources to support public service providers to better understand and meet the needs of their LGBT service users.

 Through our Diversity Champions Programme Stonewall Scotland works with public authorities across Scotland, including the Scottish Government, Police Scotland, Scottish Fire and Rescue Service, NHS Boards, Universities and Colleges, and Local Authorities.
 With membership starting from £2,500 this programme supports you to ensure an inclusive working environment for LGBT staff and to better engage with your local LGBT community.

 Stonewall Scotland additionally runs public sector engagement events including roundtables and seminars - for information about how to get involved with this programme contact email@example.com

 Stonewall Scotland's online learning resource is a free tool for public service providers to train and engage staff on LGBT equality issues.